 Have you noticed an increase in the number of subscription programs for everyday goods?

 We can all thank Amazon for this.
-Amazon has been tremendously successful with their prime membership model and has added additional features since launching in 2005.
-One feature they launched in 2011 was their “Subscribe and Save” that offered reoccurring purchases of regular everyday items – things like toothpaste, deodorant, and diapers.
+Amazon has been tremendously successful with its prime membership model and has added additional features since launching in 2005.
+One feature they launched in 2011 was their “Subscribe and Save” which offered reoccurring purchases of regular everyday items – things like toothpaste, deodorant, and diapers.

 It has expanded over the years and now you can find thousands of everyday items on Amazon’s Subscribe and Save programs such as pasta, cat food, and makeup.

 Obviously, Amazon wasn’t the first to offer a monthly subscription service for goods (wine of the month anyone?), but they did help the concept of a monthly delivery of everyday items go mainstream.

 There are actually two categories of subscription programs out there:

 Convenience: Like Amazon’s Subscribe and Save or Target’s Subscriptions – that focus on everyday items.
 Also, standalone services that provide underwear or razor blades (or ammunition) fall under this category.

 Discovery: Those that provide new and unique items that follow a theme – like wine, beauty products, or cigars.

 While wine of the month type services have been around for decades, as far as discovery subscriptions services go, the company that kicked off this new wave of subscription box services would probably be Birchbox, a company that was started in 2010 to offer unique cosmetics and personal care items delivered to your door each month.
 It currently has over a million subscribers according to this article in Forbes.